Personal Health Budgets

 How will I organise support for my care and outcomes?

-If you think you may need help to organise support for your care, you can ask for a supported managed account and be referred to a provider who will help you to make the arrangements you need to act as an employer of a carer/care team.
+If you think you may need help to organise support for your care, you can ask for a Supported Managed Account and be referred to a provider who will help you to make the arrangements you need to act as an employer of a carer/care team.

 Step 6: Monitoring and review